Applying for Service

 - For future payments you may also pay via ACH draft for free.
 Forms are available online or in the office.
 A voided check is required for this payment option.

-Contact the City Clerk and apply for a payment arrangement prior to service being disconnected.
+Contact the Utility Billing Clerk and apply for a payment arrangement prior to service being disconnected.

 - The customer's failure to comply with the provisions of the payment arrangement shall result in an immediate termination of water service without any additional notice of termination and be subject to all penalties and reconnection fees.